Quillen College of Medicine International Individually Arranged Experiences

 2. Each student who submits a preliminary application must meet and discuss the proposed rotation with Dr. David Wood, Director of Global Health Initiatives, (firstname.lastname@example.org, cell: 904-236-8311).
 Including the following:

-- understanding what their responsibilities will be before, during, and after the elective.
+a.
+Description of your responsibilities will be before, during, and after the elective.

-3. If pre-application is approved, complete the full application form and pre-departure documents via Bucs Abroad,
+3. If pre-application is approved, complete the full application form and pre-departure documents via Bucs Abroad, which includes:

-- obtaining Vaccinations required by the country to which traveling,
+b. obtaining Vaccinations required by the country to which traveling,

-- providing a valid passport that will expire no less the 6 months beyond the planned date of departure,
+c. providing a valid passport that will expire no less the 6 months beyond the planned date of departure,

-- providing a valid visa to the country of destination, if required.
+d. providing a valid visa to the country of destination, if required.

-4. Pay the international programs application fee,
+4. Pay the ETSU international programs application fee,

 6. Upon return students will:

-- complete the post experience Reflections report form in Bucs Abroad
+- Complete the post-experience Reflections report form in Bucs Abroad